• Skip to main content

 Easy Monster Fudge is brightly coloured swirled fudge cut into squares then topped with icing and googly eyes.
 Fudge is sitting a grey counter with colourful confetti all around it.

-I'm a bad food blogger.
-I have yet to jump on the Halloween recipe bandwagon this year.
-Until today.
+Honestly, I'm a bad food blogger.
+I am always late jumping on the Halloween recipe bandwagon.

-I opted not to use orange or black for the fudge.
+Since this dessert was intended for a Halloween party I figured cute monsters were the way to go.
+I opted not to use orange or black for the fudge though.
 Instead I went with bright colours.

 You could do this with orange, or with black.
 Whatever floats your Halloween boat.
 I just like cute colours.
 It's the girl in me.